4 Days in Budapest: A Fun Itinerary for First-Timers

 You can either walk alongside the Danube River or use the tram or metro to get from the Jewish Quarter to the Hungarian Parliament Building, which is one of the most stunning buildings in the city and a notable Hungarian landmark.

 Take some time to take all that beauty in, and on the side that faces Kossuth Lajos Square (one of the prettiest squares in Europe), go and see the guards circling the national flag.
-You can also learn more about the parliament on this free tour.
+To marvel at the magnificent interiors, check out the opening hours and prices here.

 Tip: If you decide to walk from the Jewish Quarter to the parliament, stop at the Shoes on the Danube Bank, a memorial that honors the Hungarian Jews who were shot into the river during WWII.